 Baby Jet Lag – Returning Home

-A baby with jet lag at home is a little easier to deal with, since you don’t have to worry as much about your jet lagged baby crying at night and waking up others in the hotel.
+Of course, you don’t just deal with family jet lag at the beginning of your trip – it usually rears its ugly head on upon your return home too.
+At least a jet lag baby is a little easier to deal with at home, since you don’t have to worry as much about your jet lagged baby crying at night and waking up others in the hotel.
 It’s also easier to get back to your typical routine at home than when traveling with a baby.

 Expert Advice on How to Deal with Jet Lag in Babies and Toddlers